preet1881/pi_model/README.md

 Read "https://arxiv.org/abs/1610.02242" for better understanding

 # ABOUT THE CODE
-the code runs on cifar10 dataset, cifar10 augmentation and zca is left
+the code runs on cifar10 dataset, cifar10 augmentation and zca is left according to paper .

 # Goals to be achieved
 Improve the accuracy of the model by adding gaussian noise , transforms <br />